Health and Human Services Workgroup

 The question of how to address these complex issues is key.
 The causes are many-faceted, historic, and intertwined.
 To assert that there is a quick remedy or that these numbers could be materially changed in a year would be disingenuous and discouraging to those who are working on the issues.
 However, we believe that there are answers.

-The Sub-Committee has examined how to address these issues from many different angles and with a long-term strategic approach.
-The Sub-Committee concludes that the proposed approach centered around the CHNA/CHIP process shows the most promise to demonstrate measurable progress in the health arena in the near future and to most effectively utilize existing resources and community partnerships.
+The workgroup has examined how to address these issues from many different angles and with a long-term strategic approach.
+It concludes that the proposed approach centered around the CHNA/CHIP process shows the most promise to demonstrate measurable progress in the health arena in the near future and to most effectively utilize existing resources and community partnerships.
 Most importantly, this approach creates a template for the longer-term efforts which will be required to impact the disparities noted above.
 Consequently, our yearly indicators now and in the future will be developed around and be consistent with the CHNA/CHIP processes, but with a REIA focus.